ElenkaSan/Catch-a-ride/README.md

 - **Booking_type** is required, must be one of the allowed enum values (1, 2)
 - **Duplicate Booking** a user may not create multiple bookings for the same car with overlapping dates

+#### Location-Based Validation
+**Cars** shown by zip code search:
+    - results must be filtered server-side based on the zip code provided by the user

 ## Package/Class Overview

 ```